Fer-117/Week-1-Challenge/README.md

 The code in the CSS file was repetitive at some parts.
 The main section with the 3 subsections could be summarized with one selector instead of 3 separate classes.
 I also changed the image of the digital marketing meeting to appear in the HTML file instead of the CSS file so I could add the alt attribute.

--[x] find semantic HTML elements
+-[] find semantic HTML elements
--[x] elements follow a logical structure independent of styling and positioning -[x] find accessible alt attributes
+-[] elements follow a logical structure independent of styling and positioning -[] find accessible alt attributes
--[x] heading attributes fall in sequential order
+-[] heading attributes fall in sequential order
--[x] the title element has descriptive title
+-[] the title element has descriptive title